The Making of a Tiger

 He didn’t have much use for his small knife any longer.
 It had been so long since he’d carved blocks of wood into jungle animals, that the monsoon rains had left rust and mold on the blade.

 But tonight.
 Tonight his hands needed the feel of wood.
-The surety behind it’s hardness.
+The surety behind its hardness.
 The knife peeling away bits and flakes to reveal what had always lurked beneath the bark.

 John rubbed a calloused thumb across the edges.
 His white skin stark against the ridged grain.